Introduction

 Eurofinas and Leaseurope, as organisers of the Annual Convention, acts as joint controllers of your data.
 In order to process your registration for the convention we collect and use a limited set of data necessary in order for us to process your registration, payment for the Annual Convention and the functioning of the website.
 We also want to provide you with information on our other similar events organised by us as well as our industry newsletters.

-Contact us at if you have any questions or problems regarding the use of your personal data and we will gladly assist you.
+Contact us if you have any questions or problems regarding the use of your personal data and we will gladly assist you.

 Information that we collect and for what purposes